lboulard/vim-win32-build/README.md

 > This is heavy requirement for such a light task.
 > TODO: embed _sed.exe_ and do text transformation in dosbatch script.

-### Computer installation of Python 2.7 and 3.5
+### Computer installation of Python 2.7 and 3.6

 It is not possible to fetch and extract Python software just for building Vim.
 Python 2.7 is expected to be installed in `C:\Python27`.
-Python 3.5 is expected to be installed in `C:\Python35`.
+Python 3.6 is expected to be installed in `C:\Program Files\Python36`.

 ### Microsoft Software